-SBDC advisors have access to SBDCNet which is a national clearinghouse of market research data such as ring studies, industry reports, articles and archives.
-Our advisors also have access to university databases such as Reference USA and federal databases like the US Census Bureau and IBISWorld.
+SBDC advisors have access to SBDCNet, which is a national clearinghouse of market research data such as ring studies, industry reports, articles and archives.
+Our advisors also have access to university databases and federal databases like the US Census Bureau and IBISWorld.
 Advisors do not write your marketing plan for you.

 How do I obtain a domain name for my business?

-Start by going to any online directory of domain names at googledomains.com, godaddy.com, or other.
-If the name you’ve chosen is not already registered, you can pay the online directory an annual fee for the rights to use the domain name.
-You can also buy an existing name from its owner at a typically higher cost.
+Start by going to any online directory of domain names such as googledomains, godaddy.com, or another directory.
+If the name you’ve chosen is not already registered, you can pay the online directory an annual fee for the right to use the domain name.
+You may also be able to buy an existing name from its owner at a typically higher cost.

 How can I find profiles on typical industry customers?

-There are a few places you might try to locate these kinds of statistics: Trade Associations: Trade and industry groups often conduct extensive market research and make this research available to members.
+There are a few places you might try to locate these kinds of statistics.
+Trade and industry associations and groups often conduct extensive market research and make this research available to members.
 While they often focus on national or statewide trends, you might find local statistics through a group’s local chapter.
-You can also get valuable trade information from ocal Chambers of Commerce, Economic Development Centers and business sales tools like IBISWorld.
-The SBDC can also provide relevant, up-to-date information on your industry though tools such as this one.
-An SBDC consultant can be valuable to address this issue.
+You may also get valuable information from local chambers of commerce, economic development centers and business sales tools like IBISWorld, an online database.
+The SBDC can also recommend relevant, up-to-date sources of information on your industry.

 How do I find suppliers for my business?

-Besides using online search engines to find specific suppliers, SBDC consultants have information concerning international, governmental, and private suppliers for your business.
-Another option is to attend trade shows.
-Trade shows are a great place to track down suppliers and wholesalers.
-Trade Show News Network at www.tsnn.com is a way to find those shows and the suppliers who attend them.
+Besides using online search engines to find specific suppliers, SBDC consultants may have information concerning international, governmental, and private suppliers for your specific business activity.
+Another option is to attend industry trade shows.
+Trade shows are a great place to meet suppliers and wholesalers.
+Trade Show News Network is a way to find those shows and the suppliers who attend them.